 The church and the chapel of the village are dedicated to St Morand, the patron saint of winemakers since the 11th century.
 The legend says that one day Morand was greeting some guests while having an empty barrel.
-After making a cross sign, the barrel filled up itself without never getting empty again!
+After making a cross sign, the barrel filled up itself without ever getting empty again!

 Terroir: Steinbach, which is located in the south of the Alsatian vineyard, is renowned for its Pinot Noir.
 Joseph Cattin holds south-east oriented plots with an optimal exposure combined with ferruginous and sandstone substances.
-Both of these conditions provide a unique concentration to the wines
+Both of these conditions provide a unique concentration to the wines.

 Le Clos Madelon, a vineyard reborn from ashes

 This vineyard was a battlefield during the First World War.
 It then became a wilderness until 2000, when the Domaine Joseph CATTIN decided to re-grow vines on the legendary vineyard.

 With 8.12 ha the Madelon enclosed plot is one of the largest clos in Alsace, planted with only one grape variety.
 Indeed, pinot gris is the only grape variety planted there.
 It is also one of the highest plots in terms of altitude, with a summit reaching 425m.

 Terroir: The ferruginous soil presents unseen colors of red.
 Wines produced from this plot show unique features.